 - Streamlined Katib hyperparameter tuning with trial performance visualization

 - Simplified TensorBoard configuration and accessibility to metrics to improve model accuracy and performance

 - Easily create and delete volumes in your namespace with the new Volume Manager

 - Quickly setup tuning with the new Kale hyperparameter wizard UI

 - Added Kubeflow notebook support for TF 2.0, PyTorch, VS Code, and RStudio (in addition to TensorBoard)

 - Extended ML framework support for TorchServe predict and PyTorch Captum, PMMLServer, and LightGBM

 MiniKF comes bundled with Kubeflow 1.3, Kale for automating MLOps workflow, and Rok for ML data management.
 MiniKF is available to run on a desktop via Vagrant or in a single-node distribution on Google Cloud Platform and AWS marketplace.
 A new Codelab tutorial covering model building through serving is also available to get started quickly.
-To download MiniKF and get started with the Codelab, visit arrikto.com/get-started.
+Get started with MiniKF and Codelab today.

 Arrikto enables MLOps teams to accelerate machine learning models to market 30-times faster than traditional ML platforms.
 As a leading Kubeflow contributor, Arrikto provides automated workflows, reproducible pipelines, consistent deployment from desktop to cloud, and secure access to data.
 Arrikto’s Enterprise Kubeflow is available as a multi-node distribution on AWS, GCP, and Azure, and is the preferred MLOps platform used in production today by many Fortune 500 enterprises.
 The company has over 300 customers across 17 countries and is venture backed by Unusual Ventures and Odyssey VP.